 The nonprofit’s board of directors consists of co-president Tai Ward, co-founder of Big Game Software; co-president Anna Bruen, environmental planner for Pathfinders Resource Conservation and Development; board members Joey Del Re, co-founder of Galaxy Ninja; Kevin Riley, founder of Riley Designs; and Minca Borg, co-founder of Naturewise Farm and EcoFairfield; and Joshua Laraby and Adam Plagge from FEDA, who are helping to unfold the project.

 The Fairfield CoLab Inc. is a 501(c)(3) nonprofit organization, and all donations are fully tax deductible.
 Located at 107½ S. Main St., CoLab is open from 9 a.m. to 5 p.m.
-You can also find Fairfield CoLab on Facebook or visit Fairfield CoLab.
+You can also find Fairfield CoLab on Facebook.